DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 theo_pyint.show_semivariogram()
 ```

-We won't spend here a lot of time during the workshops, but you should be aware, that the next stable release (0.3.0) will have a great number of methods to control semivariogram modeling, that is the core operation in Kriging.
+We won't spend a lot of time here during the workshops, but you should be aware that the next stable release (0.3.0) will have many methods to control semivariogram modeling, the core operation in Kriging.

-### 7. Build and test Kriging model
+### 7. Build and test the Kriging model

-Kriging is not a single technique and there are multiple methods to *Krige*.
-The most popular is *Ordinary Kriging*, but **pyinterpolate** has also *Simple Kriging* and *Poisson Kriging* techniques included.
+Kriging is not a single technique, and there are multiple methods to *Krige*.
+The most popular is *Ordinary Kriging*, but **pyinterpolate** also has *Simple Kriging* and *Poisson Kriging* techniques.

-We use Ordinary Kriging, if you want to learn more, feel free to check supplementary materials [S2].
+We use Ordinary Kriging; if you want to learn more, feel free to check supplementary materials [S2].

 `Krige` object takes two parameters: semivariogram model and known points.
 We can check if our Kriging model works as it should with a simple test.
-We use one known point coordinates and predict value at this place.
-If it's equal to the training value then our model works fine!
+We use one available point coordinates and predict the value at this place.
+If it's equal to the training value, then our model works fine!

 ```python
 # Initialize model